ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. _from_pacman:

-Latest Releases Via Pacman (Arch Linux)
+Latest Releases via Pacman (Arch Linux)
 +++++++++++++++++++++++++++++++++++++++

 Ansible is available in the Community repository::